RESULTS:

 Measuring small vessel abnormalities in MS

 One theory about progressive MS is that small blood vessel abnormalities in the brain cause chronic ischemia that accelerates neurodegeneration.
 The challenge has been to measure small vessel changes in the brain.
-Dr. Silbermann and her team use optical coherence angiography to assess small blood vessels in the retina of people with MS and compare these to normal adults.
+Dr. Silbermann and her team are using optical coherence angiography to assess small blood vessels in the retina of people with MS and compare these to normal adults.
 Using funding from The Laura Fund, she will compare the results in the retina with small vessel blood flow as assessed with a newly developed MRI technology at the AIRC.
-This project is ongoing.

 Measurement of brain-derived extracellular vesicles in blood to assess tissue damage and repair in MS

 Extracellular vesicles (ECV) carrying proteins and genetic material are shed by various cells within the brain and appear in the blood.
-Dr. Linden’s research focuses on conducting genetic analyses on ECV derived from myelin–producing cells, oligodendrocytes, and neurons.
-The goal is to identify gene expressions within the ECV that correlate with injury and repair processes in patients with MS. If successful, ECV measurement could be used in early clinical trials of treatments that might promote repair in MS. Support provided by The Laura Fund is critical to the development of ECV testing as a biomarker for MS.
+Dr. Linden's research focuses on conducting genetic analyses on ECV derived from myelin–producing cells, the oligodendrocytes, and neurons.
+The goal is to identify gene expressions within the ECV that correlate with injury and repair processes in patients with MS. Dr. Lindern successfully developed the sophisticated techniques required to isolate and characterize the ECV.
+She has applied this technique to samples from people with MS and controls and is now analyzing the data.
+If successful, ECV measurement could be used in early clinical trials of treatments that might promote repair in MS. Support provided by The Laura Fund was critical to the development of ECV testing that Dr. Linden is now using to assess samples from people with MS.